 Innovative applications of Aera Fabrica

-The technique developed by Roos Meerman of Fillip Studios has so far been used for artistic purposes.
-In Pi Lab Fillip Studios is investigating how the technique can be made applicable for industrial applications and innovations in packaging, health care and architecture in collaboration with Ass.
-Prof. Bas van der Linden from TU/e Mathematics and Computer Science, Sioux Technologies, BASF Forward AM, MakerPoint and engineering students from Fontys Engineering.
+The technique developed by Fillip Studios has so far been used for artistic purposes.
+In the research group Programmable Inflatables, a subproject of Pi Lab, Fillip Studios investigates how the technique can be made applicable for industrial applications and innovations in packaging, healthcare and architecture.